String Diagrams with Factorized Densities: Joint distributions and densities for string diagrams

-\begin{definition}[Joint density kernel] Given a strict, causal Markov category $\BorelStoch \subseteq \M$, a \emph{joint density kernel} between objects $Z, X \in Ob(\M)$ is an element of \end{definition} Hom-set notation again implies these kernels form a category, which Theorem~\ref{thm:joint_density_subcat} characterizes.
+\end{definition} Hom-set notation once again implies these kernels form a category, which in fact they will.
+First, Corollary~\ref{cor:density_cond_prod} shows density kernels are closed under the joint distribution construction of Equation~\ref{eq:joint_comp}. \begin{corollary}[Density kernels admit joint distributions as conditional products] Given a density kernel $(f_1, \mu_{M_1}): \Dens(Z, M_1)$, a measurable map $k_1: \Stoch_{det}(Z \otimes M_1, X)$, and a density kernel $(f_2, \mu_{M_2}): \Dens(X, M_2)$, composing them according to the diagram in Equation~\ref{eq:joint_comp} forms a joint density kernel

+\end{corollary} Theorem~\ref{thm:joint_density_subcat} will show that joint density kernels form a category, and characterize them as joint Markov kernels with the extra data of a base measure on the residual.

-\begin{theorem}[Joint density kernels form a subcategory of $\Joint{\M}$] Given a strict, causal Markov category $\BorelStoch \subseteq \M$, joint density kernels form a wide subcategory $\dJoint{\M} \subset \Joint{\M}$. \end{theorem} \begin{proof} First we show the joint density kernels form a subcategory, then show that subcategory is wide.
+\begin{theorem}[Joint density kernels form a category] Joint density kernels $\dJoint$ form a wide subcategory of the restriction $\Joint_{\BorelStoch}$ of $\Joint$ to standard Borel Markov kernels in $\BorelStoch$. \end{theorem} \begin{proof} First we show the joint density kernels form a subcategory, then show that subcategory is wide.

-Corollary~\ref{cor:density_cond_prod} shows that density kernels are closed under the composition of $\Joint{\M}$ (Equation~\ref{eq:joint_comp}).
-Proposition~\ref{prop:density_closure} shows them to be closed under products and coproducts as well, so this category inherits the symmetric monoidal structure of $\Joint{\M}$.
-The structure morphisms in $\Joint{\M}$ all have the unit $I$ for their residual, which admits a trivial density as a finite standard Borel space; $\dJoint{\M}$ therefore inherits the copy/delete structure of $\Joint{\M}$.
-This gives a subcategory $\dJoint{\M} \subset \Joint{\M}$.
+Corollary~\ref{cor:density_cond_prod} shows that density kernels are closed under the composition of $\Joint$ (Equation~\ref{eq:joint_comp}), and so along with the obvious identity morphisms and associativity law they form a category.
+Theorem~\ref{thm:density_kernels_cartesian} shows that this category inherits the product and coproduct structure of $\Joint$.
+The structure morphisms in $\Joint$ all have the unit $I$ for their residual, which admits a trivial density as a finite standard Borel space; $\dJoint$ therefore inherits the copy/delete structure of $\Joint$.
+This implies $\dJoint \subset \Joint_{\BorelStoch}$.